 - Needs Group 1.

 - Needs Group 2.

 - Needs Group 3.

 - Needs Group 4.

+- Needs Group 5 (this only applies to Residential Habilitation settings)

 Participants can receive two categories of Respite services in private homes (excluding Life Sharing provided in private homes): Day respite and 15-minute respite.
 Day respite in private homes must be provided for periods of more than 16 hours, and is billed using a daily unit.
 15-minute respite in private homes is provided for periods of 16 hours or less, and is billed using a 15-minute unit.